 - Tearaway Backing Material

 Tearaway material is actually a sort of fabric yet it is non-woven.
 Owing to this very trait, it can be torn easily.
 Tearaway materials vary in their color, shape and thickness.
 It is one of the most common backing material which is generally deployed in embroidery.
 Since, there is a whole array of tearaways out there so you ought to choose the right one for yourself, depending upon your personal requirements, with discretion.
-Choosing the right tearaway will endow a perfectly finished and neat look upon your piece of embroidery.
+Choosing the right tearaway will endow a perfectly finished and neat look upon your piece of embroidered badges for jackets

 However, while picking out tearaway as your backing material, there are certain considerations which ought to be kept in the front.
 There is no denying the fact that tearaways provide support and backing to your stitching, however if your piece of embroidery possess a high stitch count then you might want to pick out a different material.
 The same is true for cases where you are sure that the fabric would be subjected to harsh laundering.

 This too is one of the most popular and commonly deployed backing materials.
 It is different in Tearaway material since it can be either woven or non-woven whilst tearaways only fall in the latter category.
 This material too vary in color and thickness, i.e. you can find black cutaway materials as well as white, thick as well as thin, soft as well as hard.

 Just like tearaway materials, cutaways too come in different types and strengths; yet broadly speaking the latter material provides greater magnitude of tensile strength as compared to the former one.
 The ultimate finished look of your embroidery would depend upon how well you cut away the backing material after finishing your stitching.
 However, this needs to be done with caution so that you do not end up making a hole in the fabric for Custom Masonic patches